AdobeDocs/experience-platform.en/help/edge-network-server-api/interactive-data-collection.md

 ---
 title: Interactive data collection
-description: Learn how the Edge Network Gateway API performs interactive data collection
+description: Learn how the Adobe Experience Platform Edge Network Server API performs interactive data collection
-seo-description: Learn how the Edge Network Gateway API performs interactive data collection
+seo-description: Learn how the Adobe Experience Platform Edge Network Server API performs interactive data collection
-keywords: data collection;collection;edge network gateway;api;interactive data collection
+keywords: data collection;collection;experience platform edge network;api;interactive data collection
 ---

 # Interactive data collection

 ## Overview {#overview}

-Interactive data collection endpoints receive a single event and are used when the client expects a response to be returned by the Edge Network Gateway server.
+Interactive data collection endpoints receive a single event and are used when the client expects a response to be returned by the Adobe Experience Platform Edge Network server.
 These endpoints can also return content from other Experience Edge services, while performing data collection.

 The server response includes one or more `Handle` objects, as shown below.